connectomicslab/connectomemapper3/paper/paper.md

 Nevertheless, it still fulfils the needs of advanced users in charge of analyzing a huge amount of data, offering them the possibility to tune and save all the parameters in configuration files and create a batch job to automatically process all data with the BIDS App.

+![\textbf{Graphical User Interface of the Connectome Mapper 3.}
+A typical procedure to perform an analysis would consists of (a)   the selection of the root directory of the BIDS dataset to be analyzed, (b)   the creation/edition of the different pipeline configuration files, (c)   the configuration of the BIDS App run and its execution, and (d)   the inspection of stage outputs with fsleyes, freeview, mrview, or TrackVis
+        depending on the tool involved in the stage.
+\label{fig:gui}](cmp3-gui-paper.png)

 \textbf{Outputs ready to be reused in the BIDS ecosystem.}
 CMP3 outputs follow the BIDS Derivatives specifications wherever possible,